Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 47,809, 17,557 total housing units (homes and apartments), and a median house value of $145,035, Lawrence real estate and house prices are near the national average for all cities and towns.
+With 47,809 people, 17,557 houses or apartments, and a median cost of homes of $152,885, Lawrence real estate and house prices are near the national average for all cities and towns.

 Single-family detached homes are the single most common housing type in Lawrence, accounting for 62.02% of the city's housing units.
 Other types of housing that are prevalent in Lawrence include large apartment complexes or high rise apartments ( 17.69%), mobile homes or trailers ( 12.09%), and a few row houses and other attached homes ( 4.82%).

 Owner-occupied, three and four bedroom dwellings, primarily in single-family detached homes are the most prevalent type of housing you will see in Lawrence.
 Owner-occupied housing accounts for 65.21% of Lawrence's homes, and 61.94% have either three or four bedrooms, which is average sized relative to America.